sirn-se/websocket-php/docs/Client.md

 ## Configuration

-The Client takes one argument: url as a class implementing UriInterface or as string.
+The Client takes one argument: uri as a class implementing UriInterface or as string.
 The client support `ws` (`tcp`) and `wss` (`ssl`) schemas, depending on SSL configuration.
 Other options are available runtime by calling configuration methods.